u1i/bambleweeny/GettingStarted.md

 ## Run with Docker

+You'll quickly get a simple, self-contained version running with the following command:

+`docker run -d -p 8080:8080 u1ih/bambleweeny`

-Assuming you have Docker and docker-compose installed on your machine, the following command pulls and runs Bambleweeny for you:
+Assuming you have Docker and docker-compose installed on your machine, you could also do this a little better and deploy a topology instead:

 `curl -sSL http://bit.ly/run-bambleweeny | sh`